RevateeVaidya/OCD-Clinical-Demographic-Analysis-Dashboard/README.md

 ## Features

--## Key Features of the Dashboard
+## Key Features of the Dashboard

-#Demographic Segmentation: Dynamic filtering and visualizations showing symptom prevalence segmented by Age, Gender, and other relevant demographic variables.
+Demographic Segmentation: Dynamic filtering and visualizations showing symptom prevalence segmented by Age, Gender, and other relevant demographic variables.

-#Clinical Severity Mapping: Analysis of Y-BOCS scores mapped against duration of illness and treatment types.
+Clinical Severity Mapping: Analysis of Y-BOCS scores mapped against duration of illness and treatment types.

-#Symptom Subtype Hierarchy: Visual ranking of the most common obsessions (e.g., contamination, symmetry) and compulsions (e.g., checking, washing).
+Symptom Subtype Hierarchy: Visual ranking of the most common obsessions (e.g., contamination, symmetry) and compulsions (e.g., checking, washing).

-#Interactive Filtering: Allows clinicians and researchers to drill down into specific patient cohorts to compare outcomes.
+Interactive Filtering: Allows clinicians and researchers to drill down into specific patient cohorts to compare outcomes.

 ## Dashboard Preview